Financial Services (FIN) at Tidewater Community College

 3 credits

-- FIN 260 - Financial Management for Small Business
+FIN 260 - Financial Management for Small Business

 Provides the tools of financial planning for the small business owner.
 Includes areas such as financial statements, ratio analysis, forecasting profit, cash flow, pricing, and obtaining capital.
-Prerequisite:

-Lecture 2 hours per week.
+Lecture 2 hours.
+Total 2 hours per week.

 2 credits